annotation/text-fabric/docs/Use/Search.md

       /-/
     ```

+## Search template reference

-??? info "Search template reference"
+??? info "Template lines"
     We have these kinds of lines in a template:

     *   *comment* lines

-        *   if a line starts with `%` it is a comment line`;
+        *   if a line starts with `%` it is a comment line;
         *   you cannot comment out parts of lines, only whole lines;
         *   if a line is empty or has whitespace only, it is a comment line;
         *   comment lines are allowed everywhere;